rjonwalcloud/demo/README.md

 ## Roadmap

-Current goal is to test tools individually in their respecitve folder.
-In future we will use major or all tools in a connected experience to end to end test our solution.
+Current goal is to test tools individually in their respective folder.
+In future, we will use major or all tools in a connected experience to end to end test our solution.

-For eg. Currently we can test terraform individually but later we can integrate it with full CI/CD apporach to test if infra is there and if not terraofrm will create it beforehand.
+For eg. Currently, we can test terraform individually, but later we can integrate it with full CI/CD approach to test if infra is there and if not terraofrm will create it beforehand.

 - [x] Add README.md
 - [x] Add poc_tool folders